How to Make a Butterfly Feeder

 Tie all the strings together about 6 inches down from the beads.
 Cut the excess mason line a half inch from the knot.
 Use a lighter or flame from a candle to lightly melt the edges of the strings.
 I melted mine all the way back to the base of the knot.
 Do this to the knot that’s securing the metal ring too.
 This will keep frays at bay and help keep the knot from slipping.

 Set the plate in the holder and hang it up in a sunny place in your garden.
 What should you feed butterflies?
 They feed on nectar (sugar from a plant).
 So, fresh fruits work very well here.
-You can also make nectar from honey and water, but I think it’s less of a mess to add some fresh fruit to the plate.
+You can also make nectar from honey and water, but I think it’s less messy to add some fruit to the plate.
 Butterflies are attracted to red, yellow, orange, pink and purple colors, so keep that in mind when selecting fruit.
-If you are worried about ants getting on the dish, you can add a bit of water to the dish as a deterrent.
+If you are worried about ants getting in on the feast, you can add a bit of water to the dish as a deterrent.

 - Bee Balm